phillco/LANdrop/README.md

 * Sending multiple files.
 * Sending to multiple recipients.
 * Tray icon, run at startup.
+* Encrypted transfers - encrypt all data in transit.
+Sender creates a shared session key, encrypts with receiver's public key.
+* Identity verification (otherwise anyone can give themselves your name).
+Maybe something with a public key web-of-trust?
 * Support for transferring files that are *themselves* being transferred.
 That way you can start a download on one computer and stream it to another.